bbauska/Anti-Project-2025/README.md

 <p>Project 2025 reexamines the long-standing policy to limit political interference in DOJ’s
-investigations and prosecutions that is policed by an MOU that only the White House Counsel and the Attorney General or Deputy Attorney General communicate with each other, and not other White House officials.
+investigations and prosecutions that is policed by an MOU that only the White House Counsel and the Attorney General or Deputy Attorney Generalcommunicate with each other, and not other White House officials.
 “The Office of White House Counsel also serves as the primary gateway for communication between the White House and the Department of Justice (DOJ).
 Traditionally, both the White House Counsel and the Attorney General have issued a memo requiring all contact between the two institutions to occur only between the Office of White House Counsel and the Attorney General or Deputy Attorney General.
-The next Administration should reexamine this policy and determine whether it might be more efficient or more appropriate for communication to occur through additional channels.</p>

-<p>The White House Counsel also works closely with the DOJ Office of Legal Counsel to seek opinions on, for
-example, matters of policy development and the constitutionality of presidential power and privileges and with OLA and the DOJ Office of Legal Policy on presidential judicial nominees.”
+The next Administration should reexamine this policy and determine whether it might be more efficient or more appropriate for communication to occur through additional channels.
+The White House Counsel also works closely with the DOJ Office of Legal Counsel to seek opinions on, for example, matters of policy development and the constitutionality of presidential power and privileges and with OLA and the DOJ Office of Legal Policy on presidential judicial nominees.”
 [DOJ Project 2025, accessed 6/24/24] [White House Office section].</p>